goruck/smart-zoneminder/aws-lambda/nodemailer-send-notification/README.md

 2. Upload the zip file created above.
 3. Ensure that the function's Execution role uses the IAM Role created above.
 4. Set the function's Reserve Concurrency to 1.
 This will allow only one instance of this function to run at a time so that a single alarm image will be emailed to the user.
-5. Create and set the following function Environment variables to suit your needs: *EMAIL_FROM*, *EMAIL_RECIPIENT*, *FIND_FACE*.
-The values for *FIND_FACE* must match a name you trained the face detector with, see [face-det-rec](../../face-det-rec/README.md) or set the value to "Unknown" to email images of strangers.
+5. Create and set the following function Environment variables to suit your needs: *EMAIL_FROM*, *EMAIL_RECIPIENT*, *FIND_FACES*.
+The values for *FIND_FACES* must match a name you trained the face detector with, see [face-det-rec](../../face-det-rec/README.md) or set the value to *Unknown* to email images of strangers.
+You can use multiple names in *FIND_FACES* each separated by a single comma.

 Tip: Use the "blank function" blueprint and skip the "configure triggers" prompt when creating the function.